struckbylightning/Notepad/_posts/2018-04-30-Fieldset-Dynamic-Lightning-Input-Output-Form-Apexless-Reusable-Component.md

 ---
 Few questions for you,

-- Are you using LeX?
+- Are you using Salesforce Lightning Experience?
 - Do you need to show few input fields only on basis of certain filter criteria (can\`t create new recordtype)?
 - Want to have flexibility to add/remove/reorder the displayed fields?
 - Also need flexibility to change the title/icon of the form component?